 The Rico Townsite Soils VCUP project area (the "Site") is located in southwestern Colorado and consists of lands within the present boundaries of the Town of Rico.
-Figure 1, "Rico Townsite Location Map," indicates the general location of the Town of Rico, and Figure 4, "Town of Rico Boundary and Property Ownership Map," identifies the area within the current Town limits, which comprises the VCUP project area.
+Figure 1, "Rico Townsite Location Map,"

-The parcels identified on Figure 4 (and listed on Attachment 3) are the individual lots existing as of January 2022, and are the properties addressed by this VCUP Application.
+The parcels identified on Figure 4 (and listed on Attachment 3) are the individual lots existing as of April 2022, and are the properties addressed by this VCUP Application.